-- For around 5 minutes after the compressor stops, the compressor will not run even if the "On/Off" button on the remote controller is - When the system operation is stopped by the remote controller, the outdoor unit may continue operating for up to 1 minute. - Error code "U3" is displayed if check operation is not performed using the test run button the first time after installation.
-Perform the check operation in accordance with "10-1 Power On- Check Operation".
+- For around 5 minutes after the compressor stops, the compressor will not run even if the "operate/stop" button on the remote controller is pressed. - When the system operation is stopped by the remote controller, the outdoor units may continue operating for further 1 minutes at maximum. - Malfunction code "U3" is displayed if check operation is not performed using the test run button the first time after installation.
+Perform the check operation in accordance with "10-1 Power On-Check Operation".

-[Remote controller displays error code] (Check on a remote controller.)
+[Remote controller displays malfunction code] (Check on a remote controller connected to the indoor unit.)

-Error Installation error Remedial action The stop valve of an outdoor unit is left closed.
+Malfunc- tion code Installation error Remedial action The stop valve of an outdoor unit is left closed.
 Open the gas-side stop valve and the liquid-side stop valve.
 E3 Refrigerant overcharge.
-Recalculate the required amount of refrig- erant from the piping length and correct the refrigerant charge level by recovering any excessive refrigerant with a refriger- ant recovery unit.
+Recalculate the required amount of refrig- erant from the piping length and correct the refrigerant charge level by recovering any excessive refrigerant with a refriger- ant recovery machine.
+F6 Refrigerant overcharge.
+Recalculate the required amount of refrig- erant from the piping length and correct the refrigerant charge level by recovering any excessive refrigerant with a refriger- ant recovery machine.

 The stop valve of an outdoor unit is left closed.
 Open the gas-side stop valve and the liquid-side stop valve.
 E4 Check if the additional refrigerant charge has been finished correctly.
-Insufficient refrigerant.
 Recalculate the required amount of refrigerant from the piping length and add an adequate amount of refrigerant.
 Refrigerant overcharge.
-Recalculate the required amount of refrig- erant from the piping length and correct the refrigerant charge level by recovering any excessive refrigerant with a refriger- ant recovery unit.
+Recalculate the required amount of refrigerant from the piping length and correct the refrigerant charge level by recovering any excessive refrigerant with a refrigerant recovery machine.
 F3 The stop valve of an outdoor unit is left closed.
 Open the gas-side stop valve and the liquid-side stop valve.
+Insufficient refrigerant.
 Check if the additional refrigerant charge has been finished correctly.
-Insufficient refrigerant.
 Recalculate the required amount of refrigerant from the piping length and add an adequate amount of refrigerant.
-U2 Insufficient power supply voltage Check to see if the power supply voltage is supplied properly.
+U2 Insufficient supply voltage Check to see if the supply voltage is supplied properly.
 U3 If a check operation has not been performed.
 Perform a check operation.
 U4 No power is supplied to an outdoor unit.
 Turn the power on for the outdoor unit.
 UA If no dedicated indoor unit is being used.
 Check the indoor unit.
 If it is not a dedicated unit, replace the indoor unit.
 The stop valve of an outdoor unit is left closed.
 Open the gas-side stop valve and the liquid-side stop valve.
 UF If the right indoor unit piping and wiring are not properly connected to the outdoor unit.
 Make sure that the right indoor unit piping and wiring are properly connected to the outdoor unit.
 UH If the transmission wiring has not be connected or it has shorted.
 Make sure the transmission wiring is correctly attached to terminals (X2M) F1/F2 (TO IN/D UNIT) on the outdoor unit circuit board.